 Mexico's Carstens takes long-shot IMF bid to India

-But the Mexican is hoping to tap into discontent against Europe's historic lock on the IMF job, as he follows the French finance minister on a lobbying tour of major developing economies.
+But the Mexican central bank chief is hoping to tap into discontent against Europe's historic lock on the IMF job, as he follows the French finance minister on a lobbying tour of major developing economies.